LeiMa0324/Hamlet/README.md

 Packages
 ----
 **dataGenerator package**
-* generate the ride sharing stream
+* Generate the ride sharing stream
-* generate the workload for all three data sets
+* Generate the workload for all three data sets

 **dataProcessing package**
-* process the raw data of NYC Taxi and Smart Home data sets
+* Process the raw data of NYC Taxi and Smart Home data sets

 **baselines package**
-* all baseline models including greta, sharon, mcep
+* All baseline models including greta, sharon, mcep

 **hamlet package**
 * Graph - super class of all hamlet graphs